HatAndBread/text-game-engine/readme.md

 # UTF-8 Game Engine

-This is a game engine written in TypeScript for building browser-based games entirely out of UTF-8 text characters.
+This is a JavaScript / TypeScript library for building web browser games entirely out of UTF-8 text characters.

 Because...
 Why not? 🤷‍♀️